Karol Nawrocki: Second round of the presidential election

 On 22 May 2025, Nawrocki met with Sławomir Mentzen, who placed third in the first round of the election.
 They reportedly discussed possible concessions that could lead to Mentzen endorsing Nawrocki.
 Mentzen presented a set of eight points (Note: The declaration included commitments to not allow for:) for a candidate to sign onto, which were signed by Nawrocki.
-Former candidates Marek Jakubiak, Marek Woch, Grzegorz Braun and Artur Bartoszewicz endorsed Nawrocki for the runoff.
+Former candidates Marek Jakubiak, Marek Woch, Grzegorz Braun and Artur Bartoszewicz endorsed Nawrocki in the runoff.
 On 1 June 2025, Nawrocki won the runoff election with 50.9% of votes, beating Trzaskowski, who received 49.1% of votes.

-Controversies

-Nawrocki was the subject of various affairs during the 2025 presidential election.
-Speculation began on whether PiS would replace Nawrocki when it was revealed that he had contact with a future criminal during his time as a boxer two decades prior, for which he was attacked by opposing politicians.
-Polling showed, however, that the vast plurality of people did not expect Nawrocki to be replaced.
-Nawrocki would continue being PiS' presidential candidate going into the first round and would face further controversies about his private life.